Monday, December 10, 2012

-In this book alone, we have a plot about time travel (the problem being that someone traveled into the future and discovered that it hasn't been invented yet, meaning it doesn't exist), a plot about doppelganger clones, a plot about an angry deity getting ready to shower down his wrath on Swindon in a beam of fiery fury and a (tiny) plot about the mysterious Dark Reading Matter alluded to so frequently earlier in the series.
+In this book alone, we have a plot about time travel (the problem being that someone traveled into the future and discovered that the technology responsible for time travel hasn't been invented yet, meaning it doesn't exist), a plot about doppelganger clones, a plot about an angry deity getting ready to shower down his wrath on Swindon in a beam of fiery fury and a (tiny) plot about the mysterious Dark Reading Matter alluded to so frequently earlier in the series.

 For me, what's so delightful about the Thursday Next books is their conclusions--watching the author very masterfully (this word is so horribly overused but there is no other word to describe Fforde's hand but "masterful") draw everything together after dropping hints all over, hints that are incredibly obvious when you've reached the end but are infuriatingly impossible to piece together in the heat of the moment.